joangcc-pers/aidl-upc-w20245-rec-sys/experiments/experiments_results/experiments_report.md

   - dropout_rate = 0.0
   - learning_rate = 0.001
   - Achieves MRR@20 = 0.35357096791267395 and R@20 = 0.6926050186157227
+* The best configuration achieves better results than running experiment 6 (weight_decay=0,0001, dropout_rate=0.3) for 25 epochs with a scheduler to adjust the lr.
+The results for experiment 6 are:
+  - R@20: 0.5980
+  - MRR@20: 0.3119

 ## Common Patterns:
 * Higher learning rate (0.001) consistently performs better